AscensionEngineering/ascensionengineering.github.io/_posts/2015-05-14-labs-overview.markdown

 **New Functions and Keywords:** [`struct`]({% post_url 2015-07-08-struct %})
 **Description:** Using an array of structs that consist of a frequency and a length, students will play songs.

-### Labs 11 and 12 will be free form, see syllabus for more details.